demisto/content-docs/docs/concepts/demisto-sdk.md

     ```

    - Note: **Not all error codes can be ignored!
 It is  preferable to fix errors rather than ignore them.**
-   Please consult with a Cortex XSOAR team member before ignoring an error.
+   Please consult with a Cortex XSOAR or XSIAM team member before ignoring an error.

 For additional information see [here](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/validate/README.md#validate).

 ### lint

-Use this command to make sure your `.py` and `.ps1` files are up to Cortex XSOAR standards.
+Use this command to make sure your `.py` and `.ps1` files are up to Cortex XSOAR or XSIAM standards.
 This command runs several libraries to validate your code,  including:

 - [Flake8](https://pypi.org/project/flake8/) - Makes sure your code is up to PEP8 standards.
 - [MyPy](https://pypi.org/project/mypy/) - Validates type annotations, assignments and additional Python checks.
 - [Vulture](https://pypi.org/project/vulture/) - Finds unused code.
 - [Bandit](https://pypi.org/project/bandit/) - Finds security issues.
-- XSOAR Linter - An internal linter used to identify XSOAR specific restrictions and provide best practice advice for your code.
+- XSOAR Linter - An internal linter used to identify specific restrictions and provide best practice advice for your code.
 - Pylint and Pytest - Used to run your attached unit test (in the `_test.py`) file on the integration/script's Docker and will report your code coverage.
 - PowerShell test and analyze - Code linters for PowerShell.